Mid-City has professional contractors and a team of design experts to provide the right service for you. Request Info

 Before you commit to any one type of deck material, keep in mind that there are some additional costs you’ll have to pay and potential deck-building guidelines you must follow before you can soak up the sun.
 You’ll need things like Westbury aluminum railings, custom balusters and fasteners, and if your deck sits more than 30 inches above the ground, your banisters should be less than four inches apart to keep your pets and kids safe.
 You might even decide that you would prefer to hire a licensed contractor to help build your dream deck.

 For whatever your project you find yourself undertaking or if you’re ready to add a custom deck to your backyard, partner with a reliable supplier like Mid-City Lumber to help you explore every option for your budget and lifestyle.
-We’ve been serving the people of Mid-Missouri since 1969, and we’d love to help you pick the right type of material for your deck too!
+Our team has been serving the people of Mid-Missouri since 1969, and we’d love to help you pick the right type of material for your deck too!